Outsourcing Adjudication to Strategic Jurors: Selecting payments for correct adjudication

-Lemma~\ref{lem:symmetric} implies that, for $x>1/2$, an equilibrium with an expected $x$-fraction of $T$-votes has each agent using the strategy $(\lambda,1)$ and casting a $T$-vote with probability $f(\lambda)=x$.
-As agents vote independently, the random variables $m_i$ follow the binomial distribution $\text{Bin}(n-1,x)$ with $n-1$ trials, each having success probability $x$.
-Also, notice that the fact that the effort function is strictly increasing implies that $\lambda$ is uniquely defined from $x$ as $\lambda=f^{-1}(x)$.
+\cref{lem:symmetric} implies that, for $x>1/2$, an equilibrium with an expected $x$-fraction of $T$-votes has each agent casting a $T$-vote with probability $f(\lambda)=x$; the well-informed agents use the strategy $(\lambda,1)$ and the misinformed agents use the strategy $(\lambda,0)$.
+As agents vote independently, the random variables $m_i$ follow the same binomial distribution $\text{Bin}(n-1,x)$ with $n-1$ trials, each having success probability $x$.
+Also, notice that the fact that the effort function is strictly monotone implies that $\lambda$ is uniquely defined from $x$ as $\lambda=f^{-1}(x)$.

-We now aim to solve the optimization task of selecting a payment function $p$ which satisfies the conditions of Lemma~\ref{lem:simple}, induces as equilibrium the strategy $(\lambda,1)$ for all agents, and minimizes the expected amount given to the agents as payment.
-As all agents use the same strategy, and the quantities $m_i$ are identically distributed for different $i$s, it suffices to minimize the expected payment
+We now aim to solve the optimization task of selecting a payment function $p$ which satisfies the conditions of Lemma~\ref{lem:simple}, induces as equilibrium the strategy $(\lambda,1)$ for well-informed agents and the strategy $(\lambda,0)$ for misinformed agents, ensures non-negative expected utility for all agents (individual rationality), and minimizes the expected amount given to the agents as payment.
+As all agents cast a $T$-vote with the same probability and the quantities $m_i$ are identically distributed for different $i$s, it suffices to minimize the expected payment